Marquez on pole, but Bagnaia is the favorite – breaking latest news-breakinglatest.news-Breaking Latest News

 2.20 pm – Bagnaia’s strategy

-We’ll see if Pecco will give the leap immediately to pass Marquez and keep Martin away, or if he’ll wait like he did yesterday during the Sprint Race.
+We’ll see if Pecco immediately gives the jump to pass Marquez and keep Martin away, or if he’ll wait like he did yesterday during the Sprint Race.
 Ducati has an important competitive advantage over Honda, the world champion is aware of this and doesn’t intend to waste it.
 Keep an eye on the Aprilias of Vinales and Oliveira in the second row who were very fast.

 1. Marc Marquez (Repsol Honda) 2.
 Francesco Bagnaia (Ducati Lenovo) 3.
 Jorge Martin (Prima Pramac Racing) 2nd row: Miguel Oliveira (RNF MotoGP Team) 5.
 Jack Miller (KTM Factory Racing) 7.
 Maverick Vinales (Aprilia Racing) 3rd row: 8.
 Marco Bezzecchi (Mooney VR46) 9.
 Luca Marini (Mooney VR46) 9.
 Johann Zarco (Before Pramac Racing)